 - A. After any absence, the parent is required to send a brief note or phone the school stating the reason for the absence.
-If a student's absence will exceed two days, the parent should contact the school office and request assignments. - B. Excused Absences a. requires a note or phone call from the parent;
+If a student's absence will exceed two days, the parent should contact the school office and request assignments. - B. Excused Absences - 1.
+Personal illness of the student - a. requires a note or phone call from the parent;